rwydaegh/euv-diagnose/README.md

 The solver uses transfer-matrix optics.
 Tests compare its complex amplitudes with the original code and check analytic cases.
 One check found an inconsistent boundary in the original repeated-layer calculation.
 The corrected calculation agrees with an explicit expansion of all 40 periods.
 The original convention remains available for reproducing the saved upstream fits.

 A numerical search found two synthetic stacks whose relative phases differ by 1.00° but whose intensity spectra are nearly identical across seven angles.
 The page compares their spectra at additional angles.
-The pair depends on the stated parameter bounds and noise assumptions.
-The pair does not define a phase uncertainty interval or establish which measurement is optimal.
+This example depends on the stated parameter bounds and noise assumptions.
+It does not define a phase uncertainty interval or establish which measurement is optimal.

 The measured-data study fits 22 stack parameters to published absorber and multilayer spectra.
 A second fit also varies intensity gains and an angle offset.
 Its predicted phase is 153.58°, compared with 147.21° for the stack-only fit.
 Its holdout error is slightly higher.
 The holdout is exploratory: the saved initialization was fitted to all angles.
 No independent phase measurement is available to check either prediction.
 The [fit notes](docs/REFIT.md) describe the objective and calibration bounds.

 The learning study trains five small multilayer perceptrons on 8,000 simulated spectra.
-Their mean prediction estimates phase.
+We average their phase estimates.
 A separate calibration set determines the interval width.
 The tests compare the estimator with ridge regression and physical least squares, then change the material ranges and add correlated measurement error.

 | Synthetic test | Result |
 |---|---:|